Aftermath: 36 - Chimes at Midnight (2015)

 “I do.”

 “I’ve spent years trying to figure out who you were.
-Not to keep dragging my past love life into this, but when I broke up with my epic fail of a significant other, the only one I’ve ever had—if you don’t count Serge, and we probably shouldn’t, at least not yet—I ended up with a laptop that wasn’t mine.
+Not to keep dragging my past love life into this, but when I broke up with my epic fail of a significant other, the only one I’ve ever had—if we don’t count Serge, and we probably shouldn’t, at least not yet—I ended up with a laptop that wasn’t mine.
 I’m not sure how it made its way into my stuff, but it had a CD inside it labeled Supercollision.
 How was I not going to see what was on that?”

 “I know every song by heart.
 For years I have been trying to figure out where that CD came from.
 I actually contacted my ex to ask him but he didn’t know.
 Said it had probably been left there by one of his students.
 I almost emailed the entire Schoenfeld Lab but—”